Beer in Austria: Mohrenbräu

-Established in 1834, the Mohrenbrauerei is Vorarlberg's oldest brewery.
-At the same time, it is market leader with a total market share of 47.2 percent in the gastronomy and retail sectors.
+Established in 1834, the Mohrenbrauerei is Vorarlberg's oldest and leading brewery, with a market share of 47.2% in the gastronomy and retail sectors.
 There has been a discussion about whether or not the name and logo – in German, Mohr is an outdated and pejorative term for an African – suggests racial stereotyping.
 The company insists that the name and logo refer to the original brewery founder Josef Mohr and have been in use for almost 200 years.

 Augustiner Brau Mülln

 Since 1621, beer has been brewed in Salzburg's Mülln neighbourhood, at the base of the Mönchsberg.
-The Bräustübl tavern and brewery, Austria's largest, offers an indoor seating area measuring 5,000 m2, with an additional 1,400 seats in the beer garden.
+The Bräustübl tavern and brewery, Austria's largest, offers an indoor seating area measuring 5,000 m², with an additional 1,400 seats in the beer garden.
 The beer is served in stone jugs, or Steins, drawn directly from wooden barrels.
 The "Schmankerlgang" (delicatessen arcade) features food stands where regional and traditional dishes can be purchased.